ALoMiller/DecisionSupportToolApp/vignettes/runInDocker.md

     > docker stop \$(docker ps -q)

-3. Build image (since the image copies the project into the container) Eventually we wont have to do this since we will mount the project to the cotainer at run time
+3. Build image (since the image copies the project into the container).
+Eventually we wont have to do this since we will mount the project to the container at run time

     > docker build -t dstool .